Spooked by defaults, China banks begin retreat from risk

 There are signs that even state-owned firms, in the past fawned over by lenders for their government connections, have to contend with higher rates, lower lending limits and more onerous checks by banks.

-"Interest rates are going up 10 percent for the entire industry," said Wang Lei, a finance department manager at PKU HealthCare Corp (000788.SZ).
+"Interest rates are going up 10 percent for the entire industry," said Wang Lei, a finance department manager at PKU HealthCare Corp.
 "Obtaining loans is getting difficult and expensive."

 PKU HealthCare, which is controlled by Peking University and makes bulk pharmaceuticals, has struggled to remain profitable.
 Its debt-to-EBITDA (earnings before interest, tax, depreciation and amortization) ratio exceeded 60 at the end of September, four times the average for listed Chinese companies from the sector.